bmtwl/SoftDataDiode/README.md

 ### Resource usage is too high
 There are a few strategies to reduce resource usage:
+1. Increase the interval between transmissions.
-1. Reduce the capture resolution of the image that is being sent/received.
+2. Reduce the capture resolution of the image that is being sent.
-2. Increase the interval between transmissions.
+3. Avoid resizing the image.
+Leave the resolution parameter out and the receiver will pass the incoming image back out to the client as-is
-3. Reduce the jpeg quality (This may make text hard to read.
+4. Reduce the jpeg quality (This may make text hard to read.
 The default of `60` is already a good balance of quality vs size).
-4. If you're using a packet forwarding program like socat, try using this [eBPF packet forwarder](https://github.com/bmtwl/udp-ebpf-monitor) I made especially as a companion to this project.
+5. If you're using a packet forwarding program like socat, try using this [eBPF packet forwarder](https://github.com/bmtwl/udp-ebpf-monitor).
+I made it specifically as a companion to this project.
 It uses less than 10% of the cpu to do the same thing.
-5. Switch from Python to Pypy (relatively hard to do and of limited value.
+6. Switch from Python to Pypy (relatively hard to do and of limited value.
 The cpu-intensive Python libraries we are using are already in high-performance C).

 ### Traffic isn't getting through to the receiver
 Check for the presence of UDP packets using something like Wireshark or `tcpdump udp and port 5005`.
 You should see a constant stream from the sender to the receiver on both hosts.